top of page

 Santiago Matamoros: From Saint to Slayer

 Yet in Oviedo, another Santiago stares back.
 In the Iglesia de La Manjoya, he appears not as a pilgrim but as Santiago Matamoros—“the Moor-slayer.”
-Sword raised, horse trampling Muslims, he is recast as a warrior-saint.
+With his sword raised and horse trampling Muslims, he is recast as a warrior-saint.

 The absurdity is glaring: St. James was executed in Jerusalem in 44 AD (as described in Acts 12:2), centuries before Islam even existed.
 He could never have fought Muslims.
 And yet, this image survives.
 Why?

-Intricate sculpture of a figure (Santigo Matarmoros, on horseback with sword, surrounded by detailed figures.
+Intricate sculpture of a figure (Santiago Matamoros, on horseback with sword, surrounded by detailed figures.
 Vibrant gold and red hues, displayed on a pedestal.

 Another violent warrior representation of Santiago (Image: VigoÉ)